xcart/xc5-manual/en/modules/abandoned_cart_reminder/managing_reminders.md

     *   **Name**: Enter a name by which you will identify the reminder in the store's Admin area (This name will not be visible to customers).
         **Send automatically**: Select this check box if you want the reminder to be sent automatically.
 Leave unselected if you are going to send the reminder manually.

-        Note

-        Icon

         For reminders configured to be sent_ automatically_, the sending of reminder emails will be handled using X-Cart's script for scheduled tasks, console.php (Your server needs to be configured to periodically run this script.
 See {% link "Сonfiguring your server to run scheduled X-Cart tasks" ref_lLqNzAaq %}).
 For reminders configured to be sent _manually_, the sending of reminder emails will need to be handled by you or another admin user with permissions to execute the task.
-For instructions on how to send reminders manually, see {% link "Sending reminders" ref_hkTTIuTr#Managingabandonedcartsandsendingreminders-Sendingreminders %}.
+For instructions on how to send reminders manually, see {% link "Sending reminders" ref_hkTTIuTr#sending-reminders %}.

         The choice of automatic vs. manual sending method for any individual reminder should be made based on the intended audience of the message: for messages intended for all the customers who happened to abandon their shopping cart, choose the automatic sending method; for messages that you wish to be sent only to some of the customers, choose the manual sending method.